Jill Vickers: Politics

 Vickers is a self-described socialist and long-time activist and supporter of the New Democratic Party.
 She ran for a seat in the House of Commons of Canada, during the 1979 federal election as the candidate for the NDP for the riding of Ottawa—Carleton.
 She finished third, behind the Progressive Conservative incumbent Jean Pigott and the victorious Liberal candidate Jean-Luc Pépin.

 In 1984, she took part in a well-publicized debate at the University of Toronto on the topic "Socialism or Capitalism: Which Is the Moral System?".
 Vickers and Gerald Caplan represented the side of socialism, against Objectivist philosophers John Ridpath and Leonard Peikoff.

 Awards and recognitions

-The Canadian Political Science Association has announced that the Jill Vickers Prize, will be awarded to the author of the best paper presented, in English or French, at the annual conference of the Canadian Political Science Association on the topic of gender and politics.
+The Canadian Political Science Association has announced that the Jill Vickers Prize will be awarded to the author of the best paper presented, in English or French, at the annual conference of the Canadian Political Science Association on the topic of gender and politics.

 In 2003 Vickers was selected to be a Fellow of the Royal Society of Canada.
-Vickers is also a Chancellor's Professor of Political Science at Carleton.
+She is also a Chancellor's Professor of Political Science at Carleton.